slambdev/create-issues-action/README.md

 ### Upsides

 This approach is simple.
-It's another npm module you nened to install, and does not require knowledge in other technology.
+It's another npm module you need to install, and does not require knowledge in other technology.

 ### Downsides